-For monsters and ghosts, the passage is closed, says the Ghostbusters logo.
-The emblem promises: that all otherworldly creatures will be caught and safely hidden behind bars.
+For monsters and ghosts, the passage is closed, and it says the Ghostbusters logo.
+The emblem promises that all otherworldly creatures will be caught and safely locked away.
 There is no place for the abnormal and frightening in people’s lives, and the sign speaks ambiguously about this.

 Meaning and History

 Viewers remembered the first film for its expensive special effects, timeless single, and classic No-Ghost emblem.
-The iconic icon deserves special attention because it makes fun of ghosts and teaches you to treat them as something mundane, although they look intimidating in episodes of Ghostbusters.
+The iconic icon deserves special attention because it mocks ghosts and teaches you to treat them as mundane, even though they look intimidating in Ghostbusters episodes.
 A cute graphic makes up for the frenzy.
-Moreover, it was used not only on posters but also in the comedy itself – as a business logo for the main characters.
+Moreover, it was used on posters and in the comedy as the main characters’ business logo.

-In the script, the logo was described with just a couple of phrases, and the art director Michael C. Gross had to detail it.
+The script described the logo in just a few phrases, and the art director, Michael C. Gross, had to elaborate on it.
 He worked with his colleagues from the art department to work through several unfortunate concepts.
-As a result, Gross only slightly changed the shape of the ghost, after which he turned to the artist Brent Boates, who was a consultant on the design of otherworldly creatures, for help.
+As a result, Gross only slightly changed the ghost’s shape, then turned to the artist Brent Boates, a consultant on the design of otherworldly creatures, for help.
 Brent immediately proposed the final version.

-Now the No-Ghost symbol is the most recognizable element of the media franchise.
-He practically did not change after the release of the following films.
+Now, the No-Ghost symbol is the most recognizable element of the media franchise.
+He hardly changed after the release of the following films.

 What is Ghostbusters?